 Use "module load python/ondemand-jupyter-python3.8" to load base ananconda.

-Generate conda environment
+Generate a Conda environment

 [fmu@htc-n22 ~]$ echo $PATH /ihome/crc/install/python/ondemand-jupyter-python3.8/bin:/usr/local/bin:/bin:/usr/bin:/usr/local/sbin:/usr/sbin:/ihome/fmu/fmu/.local/bin:/ihome/fmu/fmu/bin:/ihome/fmu/fmu/.local/bin:/ihome/fmu/fmu/bin [fmu@htc-n22 ~]$ conda env list # conda environments: # base * /ihome/crc/install/python/ondemand-jupyter-python3.8 [fmu@htc-n22 ~]$ conda create -n scanpy python=3.8 Collecting package metadata (current_repodata.json): done Solving environment: done ... [fmu@htc-n22 ~]$ source activate scanpy (scanpy) [fmu@htc-n22 ~]$ pip install 'scanpy[leiden]' ... (scanpy) [fmu@htc-n22 ~]$ conda install -c bioconda samtools ... (scanpy) [fmu@htc-n22 ~]$ source deactivate scanpy DeprecationWarning: 'source deactivate' is deprecated.
 Use 'conda deactivate'. [fmu@htc-n22 ~]$